Origami: The Timeless Japanese Art of Paper Folding

 Among the most well-known origami figures is the crane, a revered symbol of peace, longevity, and good luck in Japanese tradition.
 The practice of folding 1,000 paper cranes, known as Senbazuru, carries a powerful meaning: the realization of a heartfelt wish—often related to healing, hope, or world peace.

-This tradition became globally recognized through the story of Sadako Sasaki, a young girl from Hiroshima who folded cranes while battling leukemia caused by the atomic bomb.
-Her story turned Senbazuru into an international symbol of peace and human resilience.
+While Senbazuru is widely recognized as a global symbol of peace—especially through the story of Sadako Sasaki, a young girl from Hiroshima who folded cranes while battling leukemia caused by the atomic bomb—it also continues to play an important role in personal prayers and well-wishes, such as hospital visits and recovery from illness.

 How to Enjoy Origami Yourself